skirtyman/2BNOR-2B/README.md

 Online xaml interpreter:  [interpreter](https://s3.amazonaws.com/praeclarum.org/wasm/index.html)
 ### Todo
 - [ ] draw circular brigdes for wires.
 - [ ] diagrams can be created only with NAND and NOR, (ask for this with a dialog)
-- [ ] trim excess brackets from headers to reduce length and produce more visually appealing tables.
 - [ ] ensure the boolean function is completely covered by the essential prime and prime implicant. (petriks method)
 - [ ] write the help pages for the program
 - [ ] redesign the main window for a more appealing side panel (key with the gates)